schech1/uptime-buddy/README.md

 ```
 ## Settings on the iOS App
-After deploying the Docker container, open the Uptime Buddy companion app on your iPhone and configure the backend URL.
+After deploying the Docker container, open the Uptime Buddy companion app on your iPhone.
+Follow the three steps to configure Uptime Buddy:

+- Generate the token
-Use the address of the server where you deployed this container, including the port (e.g., http://your-server-ip:5005).
+- Enter your backend address (Address where you host this container, including the port (e.g.http://your-server-ip:5005))
+- Copy the generated token into your `docker-compose.yml` and deploy it.

 <br>